I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_exchange_medium.md

 `Flip2`

 Indicates, when <b>TRUE</b>, that the medium moved to <b>Destination2</b> should be flipped.
 This member is valid only if the <b>Features0</b> member of the GET_CHANGER_PARAMETERS structure is set to CHANGER_MEDIUM_FLIP.
 When <b>FALSE</b>, this member indicates that the media does not ready to be flipped.

-`Source`

-Indicates the element that contains the piece of media to be moved.

-`Transport`

-Indicates which transport element to use for the exchange operation.
-This member contains a structure of type <a href="..\ntddchgr\ns-ntddchgr-_changer_element.md">CHANGER_ELEMENT</a>.
-The <b>ElementType</b> member of the CHANGER_ELEMENT structure must be assigned a value of <b>ChangerTransport</b>.

 ## Requirements